-Later in the year Ashley wanted to form a band with Sweeney's
+Ashley , at around the same time was trying to form a band with Sweeney's

 January / February

-With Ashley's success from Fairport Convention they were able to get Sandy Roberston aboard quickly as their manager, and thanks to his connections they get a record contract with RCA.
-This gave them the funds and the equipment to go and live together in the Country, practising in Berwick St James for 3 months 'getting it together’.
-Later described by Ashley as 'Two couples and a referee', it went about as well well as you can imagine....
+With Ashley's success from Fairport Convention the band were able to get Sandy Roberston aboard quickly as their manager, and thanks to his connections they get a record contract with RCA.
+This gave them the funds and the equipment they needed to go and live together in Winterbourne Stoke, a small village in Wiltshire, where they practised for 3 months 'getting it together’.
+Later described by Ashley as 'Two couples and a referee' and although they all found the music inspiring, living so close created a strain amongst the two chalk and cheese couples and ultimately 3 months of living this way proved too much.....

-31st March : BBC Session (aired 11th April 1970).
+31st March : BBC 'Top gear' Session (aired 11th April 1970).
 The only appearance of original band while they were recording the first album, but it has never Surfaced.
 It was noted on 'The Journey' sleeve notes that the recording was lost.
 Full details are available on the 'BBC Sessions' page.
-The Band went into the studio in April and recorded an Album in one week.

-The band effectively split up with the Wood's leaving.
+The band had effectively split up when the Wood's initially left.
 Ashley went off to pursue a project with Bob and Carole Pegg.
 However, Tim Hart was keen to continue the project and called up Martin Carthy to see if he would be interested.
-This encouraged Ashley to try again.
+Martin had seen his playing partner of over 3 years, Dave Swarbrick join Fairport to whom he had said no to joining and was in his words 'living out of a suitcase', having just split up from his first wife.
+All these factors made Martin think "Why not" he "just fancied it.
+It was this huge thing - why not?"
+This then encouraged Ashley to come back and try again with Steeleye.
+As Maddy said, Martin joining gave Steeleye 'A stamp of Approval' amongst the Folk audience.
 These 4 practised for 2 months at the Vicarage, St Albans (Tim's Parents) but soon realised they needed another multi-instrumentalist as they were too guitar heavy.

 FIRST ALBUM: Hark!
 The Village Wait (RCA Records) Released.

-The album had guest drummers Gerry Conway and Dave Mattacks, both of whom performed later with the band in the 90's.
-No outtakes have ever appeared from these sessions.
-A Wait is a Tudor village/town band.
+Guest drummers were Gerry Conway and Dave Mattacks, both of whom performed later with the band in the 90's.
+No outtakes have appeared from the sessions but it's believed one song was recorded but not included (see below).

 Peter Knight (Fiddle) Joins the band.

-Peter Knight had been seen playing in the folk clubs with Bob Johnson so was known to Tim and Maddy.
-Peter was Classically trained which appealed to Martin and Tim as they had a good musical knowledge themselves and wanted to explore more complex arrangements.
+Peter Knight had been seen playing in the folk clubs, particularly the Irish Folk scene in London, so was known to Ashley, Tim and Maddy, having performed with Maddy on TV once.
+He had also done some gigs with Bob Johnson.
+Peter was classically trained which appealed to Martin and Tim as they had a good musical knowledge themselves and wanted to explore more complex arrangements.
 This then completed the first Steeleye Line up that went out and played live and produced two classic Electric Folk Albums.

 Maddy Prior/Martin Carthy/Ashley Hutchings/Peter Knight/Tim Hart